 If you and your guests love spice, there’s nothing more satisfying than Sichuan Chicken in Chili Oil.
 It can be served cold and the sauce can be made in advance for deeper flavors, but this dynamic duo will have everyone’s lips smacking.

-Traditionally a Lunar New Year dish for Vietnamese families, we love serving Braised Pork Belly and Eggs in Coconut Water anyway because it brings comfort and warmth to every table.
+This is traditionally a Lunar New Year dish for Vietnamese families, but we love serving Braised Pork Belly and Eggs in Coconut Water for all occasions because it brings comfort and warmth to every table.
 The best part is how forgivingly simple it is to make while guaranteeing many satisfied bellies!

 That aromatic smokiness you smell from your Vietnamese friend’s backyard is probably from something like these Grilled Pork Chops.
 Leave them on to char and develop super flavorful burnt bits, then serve slicking with juices.
 The seasoning is sensational and this dish can be marinated days in advance!